hirosh7/jenkins_sample/docs/jenkins_setup.rst

 Configure to Run in Docker-Compose
 ----------------------------------
 Once the setup has been confirmed, we need to add the setup to our docker-compose.yaml file.
-Here are the updates
+Here are the updates.
+Just add this inside the **'services:'** block.

 .. code:: bash

       jenkins:
-        image: jenkins/jenkins:lts
+        image: jenkinsci/blueocean
         ports:
           - "50000:5000"
           - "8080:8080"
         volumes:
           - jenkins_home:/var/jenkins_home
+          - /home/hirosh7:/home
+          - /var/run/docker.sock:/var/run/docker.sock
         container_name: Jenkins_Master

 That should do it.